-We assume familiarity with functional logic programming (see [12] for a recent survey) and Curry [7, 14] so that we give in the following only a short sketch of the basic concepts relevant for this paper.
+We assume basic familiarity with functional logic programming (see [13] for a recent survey) and Curry [8,15] so that we give in the following only a short sketch of the basic concepts relevant for this paper.

 Functional logic languages integrate the most important features of functional and logic languages to provide a variety of programming concepts to the programmer.
-For instance, the concepts of demand-driven evaluation, higherorder functions, and polymorphic typing from functional programming are combined with logic programming features like computing with partial information (logic variables), constraint solving, and nondeterministic search.
-This combination leads to better abstractions in application programs such as implementing graphical user interfaces [8], programming dynamic web pages [9, 11], or access and manipulation of persistent data possibly stored in databases [5, 10].
+For instance, the concepts of demand-driven evaluation, higher-order functions, and polymorphic typing from functional programming are combined with logic programming features like computing with partial information (logic variables), constraint solving, and non-deterministic search for solutions.
+This combination, supported by optimal evaluation strategies [1] and new design patterns [2], leads to better abstractions in application programs such as implementing graphical user interfaces [9], programming dynamic web pages [10, 12], or access and manipulation of persistent data possibly stored in databases [6, 11].

-As a concrete functional logic language, we use Curry in our framework but it should be possible to apply the same ideas also to other functional logic languages, e.g., TOY [16].
+As a concrete functional logic language, we use Curry in our framework but it should be possible to apply the same ideas also to other functional logic languages, e.g., TOY [17].
 From a syntactic point of view, a Curry program is a functional program extended by the possible inclusion of free (logic) variables in conditions and right-hand sides of defining rules.
-Curry has a Haskell-like syntax [17], i.e., a Curry program consists of the definition of functions and data types on which the functions operate.
-Functions are first-class citizens and evaluated lazily.
+Curry has a Haskell-like syntax [18], i.e., (type) variables and function names usually start with lowercase letters and the names of type and data constructors start with an uppercase letter.
+The application of f to e is denoted by juxtaposition ("f e").
+A Curry program consists of the definition of functions and data types on which the functions operate.
+Functions are first-class citizens as in Haskell and are evaluated lazily.
 To provide the full power of logic programming, functions can be called with partially instantiated arguments and defined by conditional equations with constraints in the conditions.
 Function calls with free variables are evaluated by a possibly nondeterministic instantiation of demanded arguments (i.e., arguments whose values are necessary to decide the applicability of a rule) to the required values in order to apply a rule.
-Curry also offers other standard features of functional languages, like higher-order functions, modules, or monadic I/O [18].

-The following Curry program defines functions for computing the concatenation of lists and the last element of a list:
+Example 1.
+The following Curry program defines the data types of Boolean values, "possible" (maybe) values, union of two types, and polymorphic lists (first four lines) and functions for computing the concatenation of lists and the last element of a list: